 This year there is some good news for taxpayers.
 The IRS has widened tax brackets—meaning potentially lower income taxes for many—and increased the standard deduction and many savings incentives.

 Inflation adjustments to tax brackets mean people may have more taxable income before being bumped into a higher tax bracket.
-Additionally, the standard deduction for 2024 is $29,200 for married couples, an increase of $1,500.
-For single filers, it increased by $750 to $14,600.
+Additionally, the standard deduction for 2025 is $30,000 for married couples filing jointly, an increase of $800.
+For single filers, it increased by $400 to $15,000.

 Consider your possible itemized deductions this year.
 The major ones include state and local taxes, medical and dental expenses, home mortgage interest, charitable donations, and deductions for casualty and theft losses from a federally declared disaster.
-If you think these may exceed the standard deduction, you may want to consider bunching enough deductions into 2024 to capture a larger write-off by itemizing deductions.
+If you have the means and think these may exceed the standard deduction, you may also want to consider bunching enough charitable donations in 2025 to capture a larger write-off by itemizing deductions.
+This is a possible strategy to become an itemizer when your typical annual itemized deductions would not normally be enough.

-Itemizers can also deduct donations of appreciated assets held longer than one year to a qualified public charity and deduct the fair market value of the asset without paying capital gains tax.
+Itemizers can also donate appreciated assets held longer than one year to a qualified public charity and deduct the fair market value of the asset without paying capital gains tax.
 The donation is generally subject to a 30% adjusted gross income limitation.
 Any excess deductible amount can be carried over for up to 5 years.

 2. Make the most of higher saving incentives

-If you haven't contributed to an IRA, health savings account (HSA), or 529 college saving account for 2023 you have until April 15 of 2024 to do so.
-If you're a resident of Maine or Massachusetts the tax filing deadline is April 17, 2024.
-For 529s, deadlines for contributions may vary by the state in which the plan is based.
-But if you know how much you'd like to contribute for the year, consider making 2024 contributions earlier in the year, giving you more time to grow your money tax-deferred.
+If you haven't contributed to an IRA or a health savings account (HSA) for 2024, you have until April 15 of 2025 to do so.
+If you're a resident of a state with a federal disaster designation in 2024Opens in a new window, or are a resident of California affected by wildfiresOpens in a new window, you may have additional time to file and make tax payments, including estimated tax payments.
+For 529 college savings accounts, deadlines for contributions may vary by the state in which the plan is based.
+But if you know how much you'd like to contribute for the year, consider making 2025 contributions earlier in the year, giving you more time to potentially grow your money tax-deferred.
+Good to know: While most states have 529 contribution deadlines of December 31, some states may still allow contributions for 2024 until their tax-filing deadlines.
+Check with your state and consider making 2024 contributions before making contributions for 2025.

 3. Put your savings to work